 Printable Pain Scale Chart with Faces

-Ian C. Langtree - Writer/Editor for Disabled World (DW)
+Author: Ian C. Langtree - Writer/Editor for Disabled World (DW)

 Publication Type: Charts, Graphs, Tables

-Page Content: Synopsis - Introduction - Main
+Contents: Synopsis - Definition - Introduction - Main - Related Publications

 Synopsis: Printable medical faces pain scale chart enables adults and children to be able to point to the facial pain level they are feeling.
-The International Association for the Study of Pain defines pain as an unpleasant sensory and emotional experience associated with, or resembling that associated with, actual or potential tissue damage.

 Introduction

 Our printable faces pain scale chart is a handy reference for people in pain to be able to point to the face of the pain level they are experiencing.
-Further information on our pain scale diagram and chart, including an explanation of each of the pain levels that can help you better explain to others the pain you are feeling, can be found on our Pain Scale Chart: 1 to 10 Levels web page.
+Full information on our pain scale diagram and chart, including an explanation of each of the pain levels that can help you better explain to others the pain you are feeling, can be found on our comprehensive Pain Scale Chart: 1 to 10 Levels web page.

 Main Content